michaelbreyes/BlissTime/README.md

 [Click here to view the app in the Pebble app store](https://apps.getpebble.com/applications/5301aed6d1653b8d5e000380)

+## Features

+* Time displayed in spelled out format or digitally
+* 2 week calendar view
+* Temperature in either fahrenheit or celcius along with description of weather conditions
+* Watch battery percentage
+* Configurable buzzing every hour or half hour, helps you avoid being late for meetings

 ## How to build and install "Bliss Time"

 Use the Pebble SDKs "pebble" command: